AstroNik/Arduino/README.md

 # Arduino

-This Repo is For Arudino Code
+This Repo Contains all code for our Arduino Device that send data to our server